Create or clone an app layer

-An App layer includes one or more applications and related settings.
-MS Office should always be installed in an App layer, and never in the OS layer.
+An app layer includes one or more applications and related settings.
+Always install MS Office in an app layer, and never in the OS layer.

 - MS Office: Use this recipe to install Office.
 For VDI deployments of Office 2010 and later, consider KMS a requirement.
 For Office 2007 and earlier, consider Volume licensing a requirement.
-Using other licensing structure is not as convenient, because they require each license to be activated on each desktop.
-To persist user settings and data, enable Office 365 User layer stores .OST and streaming files.
-Note that the search indexes are not stored.
+Using other licensing structures is not as convenient, because they require each license to be activated on each desktop.
+To persist user settings and data, enable Office 365 User layer stores.OST and streaming files.
+The search indexes are not stored.

-- Recipes for layering specific applications: Virtually any application can be layered, but some are easier to layer successfully on the first try if you use the tips we’ve assembled in our App Layering Recipes forum.
+- Recipes for layering certain applications: Virtually any application can be layered, but some are easier to layer if you start with the tips we’ve assembled in our App Layering Recipes forum.
 Before you start, consult the forum for tips and procedures about the specific applications you are layering.

-To create a packaging machine where you can install the application(s):
+To create a packaging machine where you can install the application:

-- .Select Layers > App Layers and then click Create Layer in the Action bar.
+- Click Create Layer in the Action bar.

-- In the wizard’s Version Details tab In the Layer Details tab, enter a Layer Name and Version, both required values.
-You can also enter other values, but this is optional.
-For details, see more about these values below.
+- In the wizard’s Layer Details tab, enter a Layer Name and Version, both required values.
+You can also enter other values.

 - In the Connector tab, choose a connector configuration that includes the credentials for the platform where you plan to build the layer and the storage location.
 If the configuration you need isn’t listed, click New to add one.